 How does the Bible describe the relationship between Jesus and His followers?

 Acts 2:37-47: What do we learn about church here?

 Church can meet everywhere: in parks, schools, cafés, church buildings, offices or at home in the living room.

 A definition of church (according to the Book of Acts)

-A group of people who have been baptized and decided to follow Jesus.
-A group of people who see themselves as a church and commit to do God's will together.
+A group of people who decided to follow Jesus and have been baptised, who see themselves as a church and commit to doing God’s will together.